appu1232/Discord-Selfbot/README.md

 Note: You must have Python 3.5.2 or above installed. **When installing python, make sure you check "Add Python to PATH" in the install window.**

 1. Windows: Double click ``run.bat`` to start the bot.
-If everything in the config is setup properly you should log in fine.
+If everything in the config is setup properly you should login fine.
 If you have a weak internet connection, the bot could take several minutes to log in.
 2. ``python appuselfbot.py`` to run the bot.
 Do ``python loopself.py`` instead to let the bot autorestart if it crashes.

 ## All Commands: